Simple and near-optimal algorithms for hidden stratification and multi-group learning

 Of particular relevance to the present paper is the work of \citet{kearns2018preventing}, which studied group fairness for a large (potentially infinite) number of (potentially overlapping) groups.
 The authors assumed boundedness of the VC-dimensions for both the hypothesis class and the class of groups, as well as access to an oracle for solving certain cost-sensitive classification problems.
 Under these assumptions, they provided an algorithm that solves for a convex combination of hypotheses from the hypothesis class that respects certain notions of fairness for all groups and is competitive with the best such fair convex combination.

 \paragraph{Online fairness.} There is a growing body of work at the intersection of online learning and fairness~\citep{gillen2018online, noarov2021online, gupta2021online}.
-The most relevant is the work of \citet{blum2020advancing}, which studies an online version of multi-group learning where the goal is to achieve low regret on each of the groups simultaneously.
+The most relevant to the present paper is the work of \citet{blum2020advancing}, which studies an online version of multi-group learning where the goal is to achieve low regret on each of the groups simultaneously.
 That work gives a reduction to sleeping experts, showing that for a particular choice of experts, the regret guarantees of the sleeping experts algorithm directly translates to a per-group regret guarantee.
 Inspired by this observation, in \pref{sec:sleeping-experts} we show that the offline multi-group learning problem can also be reduced to the sleeping experts problem.